The Bear (1998 film): Plot

 A gust of wind knocks a snowglobe from Tilly's bedside table, attracting the bear's attention who looks at it, seeing the mother bear and cub looking back at him.
 Tilly follows the bear outside where he looks at the sky.
 The pair move to a wide open park area where they meet the Star Bear, which is a bear shaped constellation (like The Great Bear) and the trio embark on a tour around London, showing a wide variety of notable landmarks such as Nelson's Column, and bringing a display of Christmas angels to life with a Father Christmas display also coming to life.
 Then the trio skate on the frozen River Thames (to the refrains of "Somewhere A Star Shines For Everyone") and travel further to the London Docks where a ship cuts through the ice where Tilly is left stranded but is saved by the bear before the moving ship passes.

 The Star Bear looks up to the North Star and the bear looks at Tilly.
 Tearfully they say goodbye and the bear returns to his own family.
 The Star Bear returns home with Tilly, who has been given a shining star (the size of a small stone).
 The Tower of London is seen and the bear pen in the London Zoo as Tilly looks on in amazement.
 The polar bear returns to his natural habitat to find his family waiting for him.
 As the sun rises the next morning, Tilly wakes up to find the windows open and the Star Bear's constellation fading.
 As it does, the shining star vanishes from Tilly's hand, and she wonders about the bear from her window.

+Home media releases

+The film was released on VHS in the UK before its television premiere in 1998 by Video Collection International under the Channel 4 Video label.
+The film was released on DVD in 2000.

+In the United States, the film was released as a Direct-to-Video release by Buena Vista Home Video in 1998.